opnsense/docs/source/manual/how-tos/caddy.rst

 * ``*.global`` files will be imported into the global block of the Caddyfile.
 * ``*.conf`` files will be imported at the end of the Caddyfile.
 Don't forget to test the custom configuration with ``caddy validate --config /usr/local/etc/caddy/Caddyfile``.

 ..
 Note:: With these imports, the full potential of Caddy can be unlocked.
 The GUI options will remain focused on the reverse proxy.
-There is no community support for configurations that have not been created with the offered GUI.
+There is no OPNsense community support for configurations that have not been created with the offered GUI.
+For customized configurations, the Caddy community is the right place to ask.